Fabren

 01

-Build the invoice approval packet
+Build the approval packet before asking for a decision

 02